Streaming Private Continual Counting via Binning: Empirical evaluation

 The space usage of $\hat{L}$ is clearly visible in \Cref{fig:L_matrix}, since each row can be identified to have at most 8 unique colors, i.e.\ intervals.
 As our technique relies on heuristics for perturbing a left-factor matrix into becoming space-efficient, and then bounding the blow-up of $\norm{\hat{R}}_{1\to 2}$, there is less to say about the structure in \Cref{fig:R_matrix}.
 At most we can note qualitatively that $\hat{R}$ looks similar to $B$.
 What we can note quantitatively, and which is of greater interest, is the fact that our more space efficient construction has a \emph{lower} mean and maximum squared error.
 We seem to be able to get the best of both worlds: lower error \emph{and} space usage.

 This is not a computational fluke.
 Simply put, the optimality results in \cite{henzinger_almost_2023, dvijotham2024efficient} show that $B^2=A$ is \emph{asymptotically optimal}, but on fixing $n$ one can hope to improve lower order terms for the error, and, as we show, \emph{even in sublinear space}.
+In the particular case of the maximum squared error, $B^2=A$ is exactly optimal over Toeplitz factorizations \cite{dvijotham2024efficient}, implying that our binned factorizations can achieve a lower error than any Toeplitz factorization of $A$.
 We go on to show that this fact is demonstrably true up to at least $n=10^4$.

 The main takeaway from \Cref{fig:big_result} is that our method indeed scales well for the region of $n$ shown.
 If a relatively weak assumption on the blow-up in error is acceptable, then the empirical data in Fig.\ \ref{fig:mse_space_vs_approx} and \ref{fig:maxse_space_vs_approx} is compatible with our method running in $O(\log n)$ space.
 We also wish to underline the fact that the plots do not change much whether one considers maximum or mean squared error.
 While this is also true for our bounds, it is not obvious that it should be carried out in practice given that our analysis is not believed to be tight.